 When you set up mobile or online banking, you’ll have the option to switch to paperless statements.
 This means you’ll receive all statements and documents electronically.
 Going paperless not only reduces your carbon footprint, but also lowers your risk of mail fraud and identity theft.
 This is because you’ll no longer need to dispose of your statements in the trash or recycling.

-Online and mobile bank accounts store – and allow you to conveniently access – all your account information and payment records in one place.
+Online and mobile bank accounts also allow you to conveniently access all your account information and payment records in one place.
 You can check your balance anytime, or you can view, save, download or print your monthly statements and transaction history.
 You can also monitor account activity and spot any unauthorized or double charges.
+Some apps like the U.S. Bank Mobile App let you link external accounts too, so you can stay in the know with an all-in-one view of your finances.

-Another valuable financial management tool, automated account alerts can be set up to notify you of important or suspicious activity.
+A valuable safety tool is automated account alerts which can be set up to notify you of important or suspicious activity.
+When looking for a banking app check to see that it has real-time security alerts so you can make sure your money is safe right now or anytime.
 Think: new statements, balance updates or declined transactions.
-You can also set up text or email alerts with your online bill pay service.
-The alerts can notify you when a payment is due or when automatic payments are scheduled or have been processed.
-Choose and customize alerts you want to receive, such as:
+You can also set up text or email notifications with your online bill pay service, so you know when a payment is due or when automatic payments are scheduled or have been processed.